Canadian Human Rights Act

 The Canadian Human Rights Act (Loi canadienne sur les droits de la personne) is a statute passed by the Parliament of Canada in 1977 with the express goal of extending the law to ensure equal opportunity to individuals who may be victims of discriminatory practices based on a set of prohibited grounds.
 The prohibited grounds currently are: race, national or ethnic origin, colour, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, genetic characteristics, disability, and conviction for an offence for which a pardon has been granted or in respect of which a record suspension has been ordered.
-Before the act was enacted, at least two provinces had enacted their own anti-discrimination laws.
-Ontario passed its Racial Discrimination Act in 1944, and Saskatchewan passed its Bill of Rights in 1947.
+Before the act was enacted, all ten provinces had enacted their own anti-discrimination laws, beginning with the Ontario Racial Discrimination Act in 1944, and the Saskatchewan Bill of Rights in 1947.

 Application

 The act applies throughout Canada, but only to federally regulated activities; each province and territory has its own anti-discrimination law that applies to activities that are not federally regulated.
 The Canadian Human Rights Act created the Canadian Human Rights Commission that investigates claims of discrimination as well as the Canadian Human Rights Tribunal to judge the cases.
 Before a case can be brought to the Tribunal it must go through several stages of investigation and remediation by the Commission.
 After this process has been completed, if the parties are not satisfied, the case will go to the tribunal.

 If a complainant can show a valid case of discrimination the defendant can rebuke it by showing that their practice was for a justified reason.
 The process is generally known as the "Meiorin test" which is similar to the Oakes test justification in a Charter challenge.
 In 2018, the Supreme Court of Canada found that the Canadian Human Rights Tribunal's determination that the Indian Act did not violate the Canadian Human Rights Act was reasonable due to judicial deference.